 In this blog article, we will be covering how to loop through multiple sheets and merge data in Excel VBA Worksheets as per our requirement.
 Just imagine you have a lot of files in a folder and for each file, you have 3 sheets.

-Let’s Start how to merge data with an example in VBA Worksheets.
+Let’s Start how to merge data in VBA Worksheets.

 Now If I ask you to prepare a final master file which will be a combination of all the files and all the sheets (Merge Data).
 Making you clearer on this.
 In my data folder, I have two files, as you can see in the below screenshot.

 When I open a file I get 3 sheets like 1, 2 and 3… (Refer screenshot below) for all the files, It’s same in all the spreadsheets.
 Now I have another file called Master where I need to merge all the sheets.
 Not in single sheets but for Master sheet also I have 3 sheets as the heading is not the same for all the sheets.

 Now if you are asked to prepare a master file where all you need to do is you will have to do the following manually.
 Open your master file:

 - Go to the folder and open the first file.

 - Then go to the first sheet of the file and copy the data.

 - Go to your master file and then select the First sheet.